SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 #### Step 5: Update the prometheus-overrides.yaml file to forward the metrics to FluentD.

 The `prometheus-overrides.yaml` file controls what metrics get forwarded on to Sumo Logic.
-In order to get your custom metrics sending into Sumo Logic, you need to update the `prometheus-overrides.yaml` file to include a rule to forward on your custom metrics.
+To send custom metrics to Sumo Logic you need to update the `prometheus-overrides.yaml` file to include a rule to forward on your custom metrics.
 Make sure you include the same tag you created in your FluentD configmap in the previous step.
-Here is an example addition to the `prometheus-overrides.yaml` that will forward metrics to Sumo:
+Here is an example addition to the `prometheus-overrides.yaml` file that will forward metrics to Sumo:

 ```
 - url: http://fluentd.sumologic.svc.cluster.local:9888/prometheus.metrics.YOUR_TAG